 Mature DevOps practices and tooling means DevOps can be used to improve the security posture by embedding security into CI/CD.
 Automated security scanning can be built in as a step into the CI/CD process, much like traditional automated unit or integration tests.
 This allows automated detection of basic security gaps such as exposed passwords, container vulnerabilities, misconfiguration of cloud resources and vulnerabilities in code.
 Much like a failed set of unit tests, the release can be quickly stopped and rolled back should it fail the security stage.
 This also frees up security teams manually testing and inspecting more basic security issues and means more frequent security scanning takes place with every release rather than when a major change or go-live is planned – which is often the case in traditional environments.

-Embedding into CI/CD also allows more rapid feedback of issues to help prioritise security fixes and improve the overall security posture, a DevSecOps engineer can then help the development team understand the impact and mitigations of the results of a security scan with issues.
+Embedding into CI/CD also allows more rapid feedback of issues to help prioritise security fixes and improve the overall security posture, a DevSecOps engineer can then help the development team understand the impact and mitigation of the results of a security scan with issues.

 Development teams often own the monitoring and support for the applications they build and maintain.
 Combined with DevOps maturity this means bugs or issues in production can be rapidly detected and patched; the same approach should be taken with security.
 Development teams know their application and a DevSecOps engineer embedded within the team should help enable ongoing protective monitoring to pick up on potential security issues and work closely with the development team to determine whether there is an issue and to develop a fix for it.